Materials Selection Policy

 The Library will neither undertake to mark items to show approval or disapproval nor expurgate any materials.

-All library users have open access to all the Library's collections with certain limited exceptions.
+All library patrons have open access to all the Library's collections with certain limited exceptions.

-In the event of objection or complaint by a citizen, the steps for resolution are as follows:
+In the event of objection or complaint by a resident, the steps for resolution are as follows:

 Gifts and Donations